yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 ], [$param1, $param2]);
 ```

-More details about configurations can be found in the [Object Configurations](concept-configurations.md) chapter.
+More details about configurations can be found in the [Object Configurations](concept-configurations.md) section.

 Events
 ------

-There is no longer the need to define an `on`-method in order to define an event in Yii 2.0.
-Instead, you can use whatever event names.
-You can trigger an event by calling
+In Yii 1, events were created by defining an `on`-method (e.g., `onBeforeSave`).
+In Yii 2, you can now use any event name.
+You trigger an event by calling
 the [[yii\base\Component::trigger()|trigger()]] method:

 ```php